danieltreacy/thingspeak-api/README.md

 ThingSpeak API
 ==============

-This is a Ruby wrapper for interacting with the ThingSpeak REST API from Ruby programs.
+This is a Ruby wrapper for interacting with the ThingSpeak (http://www.thingspeak.com) REST API from Ruby programs.
+API docs for ThingSpeak can be found at http://community.thingspeak.com/documentation/api/

 **NOTE: This gem is still prerelease and under development.**